tabcat/rough-opal/REPORT.md

 I plan to look at designing an IO-efficient replica structure in IPLD.
 Intuitively this also seems relevant to Zzzync replicators.

-Testing, performance, hardening the implementation will be the main focuses afterward, in that order.
+Testing, performance, and hardening the implementation will be the main focuses afterward, in that order.
 I'd also like to learn Typescript a bit better.
-I know general use right now but more advanced knowledge will enable me to right even cleaner code that requires less testing.
+I know general use right now but more advanced knowledge will enable me to write even cleaner code that requires less testing.

-The protocol is in a good state for now, but look forward to adding a low latency replication protocol after Zzzync.
+The protocol is in a good state for now, but look forward to adding a low-latency replication protocol after Zzzync.

-Will explore these path options more in a follow up grant proposal.
+Will explore these path options more in a follow-up grant proposal.

 ### Remarks